-In addition to the above, Meliá has other bodies or departments with responsibilities and/or functions related to risk management:
+Other bodies/departments with responsibilities and/or functions related to risk management:

-• Senior Executive Team

-One of its functions is to develop and promote control in order to improve the quality of the Group's corporate governance and risk management.

-• Strategic Planning Committee
+• Committees:

-Its tasks include the monitoring of the results and the level of compliance with the strategic plan and the alignment with the Risk Map.
+Name Specific risk function Executive Committee It has the duty to develop and promote control to improve the quality of corporate governance and risk management in the Group.
+Strategic Planning Committee Its tasks include the monitoring of the results and the level of compliance with the strategic plan and the alignment with the Risk Map Expansion Committee One of its functions consists of preparing and approving risk evaluation sheets for expansion projects.
+Investment Committee It ensures that part of the Group's annual resources is devoted to executing investments classed and prioritised according to risk criteria.

-• Expansion Committee

-One of its functions consists of preparing and approving risk evaluation sheets for expansion projects.

-• Investment Committee

-It ensures that part of the Group's annual resources is devoted to executing investments classed and prioritised according to risk criteria.

-• Internal Audit
+• Committees:

-The department in charge of verifying the proper operation of internal control systems, by ensuring that risks are identified, quantified and controlled, as well as verifying compliance with regulations.
+Name Specific risk function Internal Audit The department in charge of verifying the proper operation of internal control systems, by ensuring that risks are identified, quantified and controlled, as well as verifying compliance with regulations.
+Corporate Governance Writes and updates the Group's policies and internal regulations Fiscal Coordinates and centralizes the actions of control and management of fiscal risks.
+Periodically reports to the Executive Committee, Audit and Compliance Committee and to Risk Control regarding the valuation of both fiscal risks and the validity of the controls established in this regard.
+Credit and Insurance Management It manages credit risk and the contracting of insurance policies at corporate level to cover certain risks, always under the guidelines set forth in the Internal Insurance Standard.
+Health and Safety Has responsibilities in matters of health and safety and risk prevention Global Technical Services and Works Identify and catalog risks in the facilities based on criteria that allow the priorization of certain investments later and centrally

-• Corporate Governance

-One of the tasks of Corporate Governance is to ensure the update of the Group's policies and internal regulations, so that they are continuously tailored to the needs existing at any time.

-• Credit and Insurance Management

-Its main activities include credit risk management and procurement of insurance policies at corporate level to cover certain risks, always under the guidelines established in the Internal Insurance Regulations, where the Group's insurance procurement and treatment processes are established.

-• Occupational Health

-Its responsibilities include occupational risk prevention.

-• Works and Maintenance

-It collaborates in risk identification and assessment at the premises based on criteria which subsequently enable to centrally prioritise certain investments.

-• Global Tax

-With regard to taxes, the Global Tax Department coordinates and centralises tax risk control and management, and regularly reports the results to Senior Management, the Audit and Compliance Committee and the Risk Control & Compliance Department.